 Once in a blue moon I get an opportunity to work out of my company’s headquarters in Durango.
-As fortunate had it, last Wednesday through Friday were my dates for 2013.
+As fortune had it, last Wednesday through Friday were my dates for 2013.
 A Durango-based work trip, leading into the weekend, in the middle of the driest, most reliable month to hike peaks in the San Juans?
 Sweet!
 I was stoked for weeks leading up to the trip.
 Little did I know mother nature had other ideas.
 Enter the record monsoonal flows of mid-September, 2013.
 Watching the forecast throughout the week was downright depressing (not to mention the state of things up north), so I had all but given up on the idea of hiking in favor of visiting some breweries in the area.
 But when I got off work Friday evening I had a nagging desire to get out despite the weather.
-As many hikers often find, in Colorado you can’t always make decisions based on forecasts no matter how abysmal they are.
-Sometimes you just have to go give it a shot and see if things work out.
-With this in mind I moseyed over Molas Pass to Silverton for a Saturday attempt on the Jones Group, reasoning that it was an easy loop with plenty of bail options if things turned ugly.
+I moseyed over Molas Pass to Silverton for a Saturday attempt on the Jones Group, reasoning that it was an easy loop with plenty of bail options if things turned ugly.

 I pitched the tent at Silverton Lakes Campground on the northeast end of Silverton Friday night, then went on a stroll through town (including a stop off at Handlebars for a brew).
 I zipped myself in around 10:00 in hopes the storm clouds would clear overnight for an early start.
 Well, it wound up pouring all night; I woke up several times to the sound of rain pelting the tent canvas, and there was some thunder in the area as well.
 The rain lasted through the early morning so I didn’t even bother getting up until 6:00 when it finally relented.
 Water bottles full, I drove up the muddy shelf road towards Howardsville/Cinnamon Pass, arriving at the Burns Gulch turnoff after eleven miles.
-The Burns Gulch 4WD road starts on the east side of the road just past the sign for Picayune Gulch.
-I managed to avoid fording the creek by hiking a hundred yards north over a bridge, then contouring south along the east side of the creek to the start of the 4WD road (as Roach recommends for those who park at the bottom).
 At 7:00 I was on my way up the 4WD road towards the mouth of the Burns Gulch drainage.

 The first mile and a half up the road went quickly with lots to look at in every direction.
 Burns Gulch is a gorgeous place, and though it’s only ten miles from Silverton, the sense of solitude it provides is very real.
 Eventually the road gave way to a good climber’s trail.
 As I continued on up I got plenty of good views of Jones and Niagara, as well as the saddle between the two.
 Though there were dark clouds swirling over much of the surrounding area, a doughnut hole lingered above Burns Gulch for the better part of my approach.